European Union: The CSDDD obligation on climate change: A game changer for multinational companies

 Who must adopt a Climate Transition Plan?

-Generally, all companies falling within the scope of the CSDDD will have to adopt a climate transition plan, i.e., mainly EU companies with more than 1000 employees and a net worldwide turnover of more than EUR 450 million and non-EU companies with a net turnover of more than EUR 450 million in the Union.
-For a more detailed explanation of the scope of application of the CSDDD, please see our previous article here.
+Generally, all companies that fall within the scope of the CSDDD will have to adopt a Climate Transition Plan, i.e., mainly EU companies with more than 1,000 employees and a net worldwide turnover of more than EUR 450 million and non-EU companies with a net turnover of more than EUR 450 million in the EU.
+For a more detailed explanation of the CSDDD's scope of application, please see our previous article here.

-However, some companies may be exempted from the obligation to adopt a climate transition plan.
-There are two possible exemptions:
+However, some companies may be exempted from the obligation to adopt a Climate Transition Plan.
+There are two possible exemptions, as follows:

 • The first possible exemption applies to subsidiaries.
-Parent companies may adopt climate transition plans on behalf of their subsidiaries falling within the scope of the CSDDD.
-However, even in such a case, the subsidiaries still need to comply with the substantive obligations relating to climate change in accordance with the parent company’s climate transition plan and specific targets laid down therein.
+Parent companies may adopt Climate Transition Plans on behalf of their subsidiaries that fall within the scope of the CSDDD.
+However, even in such a case, the subsidiaries still need to comply with the substantive obligations relating to climate change in accordance with the parent company's Climate Transition Plan and its specific targets.

 • A second possible exemption applies to holding companies.
-Where the ultimate parent company has as its main activity the holding of shares in operational subsidiaries and does not engage in taking management, operational or financial decisions affecting the group or the subsidiaries, it may be exempted from the obligations under the CSDDD generally, including the adoption and implementation of the climate transition plan (provided that one of the ultimate parent company’s subsidiaries established in the EU is designated to fulfil the obligations, including the adoption of a climate transition plan).
+Where the ultimate parent company has as its main activity the holding of shares in operational subsidiaries and does not engage in taking management, operational or financial decisions affecting the group or the subsidiaries, it may be exempted from the obligations under the CSDDD generally, including the adoption and implementation of the Climate Transition Plan (provided that one of the ultimate parent company's subsidiaries established in the EU is designated to fulfill the obligations, including the adoption of a Climate Transition Plan).

 First, companies will have to adopt a "transition plan for climate change mitigation" ("Climate Transition Plan").
 The design of the Climate Transition Plan is subject to a number of ambitious requirements.

-• In terms of objectives, the Climate Transition Plan must aim “to ensure, through best efforts, that the business model and strategy of the company” are compatible with:
+• In terms of objectives, the Climate Transition Plan must aim "to ensure, through best efforts, that the business model and strategy of the company" are compatible with the following:

-• The objective of achieving climate neutrality as established in the European Climate Law (Regulation (EU) 2021/1119), including the latter’s:
+• The objective of achieving climate neutrality as established in the European Climate Law (Regulation (EU) 2021/1119), including the following:

-It is noteworthy that achieving compatibility with these objectives represents a higher level of ambition than that of many current climate transition plans, as the latter often rely on the Paris Agreement’s 2°C target (rather than the 1.5°C target) as an objective.
-The requirements of compatibility with the EU’s 2050 target and intermediate climate targets and with the “transition to a sustainable economy” will also warrant careful attention to determine whether and how they require the adaptation of the ambition and objective of existing plans.
+It is worth noting that achieving compatibility with these objectives represents a higher level of ambition than that of many other climate transition plans, as the latter often rely on the Paris Agreement's 2°C target (rather than the 1.5°C target) as an objective.
+The requirements of compatibility with the EU's 2050 target and intermediate climate targets and with the "transition to a sustainable economy" will also warrant careful attention to determine whether and how they require the ambition and objective of existing plans to be adapted.

-• In terms of content, the Climate Transition Plan must contain:
+• In terms of content, the Climate Transition Plan must contain the following:

-The Climate Transition Plan must be updated every 12 months and contain a description of the progress the company has made towards achieving its targets.
+The Climate Transition Plan must be updated every 12 months and contain a description of the progress the company has made toward achieving its targets.

-The CSDDD also provides that companies that report a transition plan in accordance with the Corporate Sustainability Reporting Directive ("CSRD") “shall be deemed to have complied with the adoption obligation”.
-In other words, while the content requirements of the CSDDD themselves are quite open-ended, it provides an incentive to companies to comply with the – much more detailed – content requirements of the CSRD's climate plan provisions by providing a sort of ‘safe harbour’ provision for those that report in accordance with that framework.
+The CSDDD also provides that companies that report a transition plan in accordance with the Corporate Sustainability Reporting Directive ("CSRD") "shall be deemed to have complied with the adoption obligation."
+In other words, while the content requirements of the CSDDD themselves are quite open-ended, it provides an incentive to companies to comply with the — much more detailed — content requirements of the CSRD's climate plan provisions by providing a sort of "safe harbor" provision for those that report in accordance with that framework.

-Recital 50 is clear that this should “be understood as an obligation of means and not of results” and that “[w]hile companies should strive to achieve the GHG emission reduction targets contained in their plans, specific circumstances may lead to companies not being able to reach these targets, where this is no longer reasonable”.
-It is clear that, where a company fails to achieve the targets set out in its Climate Transition Plan, the question of whether it has actually ‘made its best efforts’ in compliance with its obligation of means will be a subject of scrutiny and debate.
-The precise standard that will apply in such cases, however, remains to be established.
+Recital 50 is clear that this should "be understood as an obligation of means and not of results" and that "[w]hile companies should strive to achieve the GHG emission reduction targets contained in their plans, specific circumstances may lead to companies not being able to reach these targets, where this is no longer reasonable."
+It is clear that, where a company fails to achieve the targets set out in its Climate Transition Plan, the question of whether it has actually "made its best efforts" in compliance with its obligation of means will be a subject of scrutiny and debate.
+The precise standard that will apply in such cases remains to be established, however.

 In preparing its guidance, it is reasonable to expect that the European Commission will assess current market practice, taking into account, among others, how companies have designed their existing plans until now by relying on voluntary sustainability standards and frameworks.
 In this regard two recent developments are noteworthy.

-• First, the EFRAG – the organization advising the European Commission in the adoption and implementation of the CSRD – has communicated that it is currently drafting implementation guidance on the Climate Transition Plans to be disclosed thereunder.
-Given that companies reporting a Climate Transition Plan in accordance with the CSRD are deemed to have complied with the CSDDD’s adoption obligation, the EFRAG’s guidance may well influence the European Commission in drafting the CSDDD-specific guidance.
+• First, the European Financial Reporting Advisory Group (“EFRAG”) — the organization advising the European Commission on the adoption and implementation of the CSRD — has communicated that it is currently drafting implementation guidance on the Climate Transition Plans to be disclosed under the CSRD.
+Given that companies reporting a Climate Transition Plan in accordance with the CSRD are deemed to have complied with the CSDDD's adoption obligation, the EFRAG's guidance may well influence the European Commission in drafting the CSDDD-specific guidance.

-• Second, it remains to be seen what will be the treatment of carbon offsets in those plans and guidance.
-Indeed, recent attempts to extend the use of carbon offsets by the Science Based Targets initiative (SBTi) have caused significant controversy within the SBTi’s Board of Trustees.
-Since SBTi is one of the key voluntary frameworks for the design of climate transition plans, this debate on the use of carbon offsets within such plans should be closely monitored.
+• Second, it remains to be seen what the treatment of carbon offsets in those plans and guidance will be.
+Indeed, recent attempts to extend the use of carbon offsets by the Science Based Targets initiative (SBTi) have caused significant controversy within the SBTi's Board of Trustees.
+Since SBTi is one of the key voluntary frameworks for the design of Climate Transition Plans, this debate on the use of carbon offsets within such plans should be closely monitored.

 Interaction of the CSDDD's climate obligations with other EU legislation